mohammed-ayoub-javascript/filter-video/README.md

 #### From Source

 1. Clone this repository
-2. mv firefox/manifest.json src/manifest.json
+2. Run `mv firefox/manifest.json src/manifest.json` to replace chrome manifest with firefox manifest
+3. Run `npm install` then `npm run dev` in the root directory
-3. Open Firefox and navigate to `about:debugging`
+4. Open Firefox and navigate to `about:debugging`
-4. Click "This Firefox"
+5. Click "This Firefox"
-5. Click "Load Temporary Add-on"
+6. Click "Load Temporary Add-on"
-6. Select the `src` directory
+7. Select the `dist` directory

 ## Usage